trulynotafan/p2p-news-app/README.md

 [0003] 2752ms     2.3MB (browserify)

 ```
-when two or more peers connect they will send each other the core-key and start core replication
+Now open the webpage, input your username to join the topic, have your friends join aswell and when two peers connect, you can subsribe to each other and exchange blogs, fully decentralized.

 ## Run native peer